 Spring Boot for use with the Getting Started with Astra UI.

-- How to connect to Astra via the Secure Connect Bundle
+- How to connect to Astra DB via the Secure Connect Bundle

 - How to manage a Cassandra Session within a JAVA web application

 This is an example of a Spring Boot Microservice for use with the Astra Getting Started UI which is found here.